Zireael07/The-Veins-of-the-Earth-original/MODDING.md

 Important note:
 As opposed to ToME 4, the main hand slot has an *underscore* in the name!
 It's MAIN_HAND not MAINHAND to better differentiate from OFF_HAND!

+Classes
+If you add a prestige class, it must be added to the section in base descriptor which disallows them at birth.
+Also, it needs to have prestige = true.

 General entities (NPCs, objects) rarity -> how often do we want this to appear. the bigger the number, the rarer it is.
 Never set to 0. display -> what ASCII character is used.
 Look at Legend.lua for the list of symbols used